CarolANikolic/interactive-card/README.md

 ~~~

 ### Collection Iteration  with jQuery & Conversion of elements :
-- In comparison with JS forEach, the jQuery $.each() method can be used to iterate over items of an array or a collection of DOM elements, while forEach is used to iterate over arrays.
-The syntax is also different, with the $.each() the first argument of the callback function is the index, while the forEach first argument is the value.
+- In comparison with JS forEach, the jQuery each() method can be used to iterate over items of an array or a collection of DOM elements, while forEach is used to iterate over arrays.
+The syntax is also different, with the each() the first argument of the callback function is the index, while the forEach first argument is the value.

 ~~~
  inputArray.each((i, input) => {